kppullin/vagrant-playground/kafka/README.md

 The three nodes are configured to use the IP Addresses: `192.168.50.2`, `192.168.50.3`, and `192.168.50.4`.

-You can SSH to these nodes using the defaultm username: `vagrant` and password: `vagrant`.
+You can SSH to these nodes using the default username: `vagrant` and password: `vagrant`.